Looking for outdoor attractions in Ohio? We’re sharing 30 of our favorite outdoor places to visit in Ohio to show you how diverse our state is.

 Visit the website for addresses for the park.

-In the northern suburbs of Columbus, Sharon Woods offers a nature-based getaway.
+In the northern suburbs of Cincinnati, Sharon Woods offers a nature-based getaway.
 Featuring a lake and several hiking and biking paths, the park is popular with local joggers and dog-walkers.
 Schrock Lake is great for fishing, and the entire park is a good place to spot wildlife like turkey and deer.
-The park also has one of the best holiday light displays in Ohio.

 This metro park north of Dayton offers a more formal outdoor experience in Ohio.
 Founded in the 1970s as a horticultural center, Wegerzyn Gardens has ten formal gardens, including a Children’s Discovery Garden.
 A nature trail weaves through the gardens, and a boardwalk trail leads you into a Swamp Forest.